hadri96/Github_setup/how_tos/WINDOWS_OS.md

 Once you are done with that, we are going to have to follow the steps on this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create and link your machine with your Github account.

-This part might be a bit more challenging which is why we will complete it in class.
+This part might be a bit more challenging which is why we will complete it in class if you encounter troubles.